Release flow

 The script (plugin/scripts/bump-stable.mjs) reads the current -beta.N suffix, strips it, runs npm version <stripped>.
 The version lifecycle hook calls bump-version.mjs which detects the plain version and updates all five manifest files (vs. a beta bump which only touches the bundled manifest + the BRAT mirror — see Release pipeline for why).

-1. Branch off main directly: git checkout -b hotfix/X.Y.Z main
+1. Branch off next: git checkout -b hotfix-X.Y.Z next.

 Pre-release sanity checks